Illarion-eV/Illarion-Dev/README.md

 ## 7. Database access

-While the server is running, access the database within your browser: http://localhost:8080/
+While the server is running, access the database with [pgAdmin4](http://www.pgadmin.org) within your browser: http://localhost:8080/

 Login information:
 * User: illarion
 * Password: illarion

-If you prefer other tools like [pgAdmin](http://www.pgadmin.org) or `psql` you will need additional connection details:
+If you prefer other tools installed locally, use the following connection details:
 * Hostname: localhost
 * Port: 15432

+To connect with e.g. psql: `psql -W -U illarion -h localhost -p 15432 illarion`

 ## 8. Updating the server